r4f4777/r4f4777/README.md

-#  Hey, I'm Rafael Guiberteau — Blockchain & Smart Contract Developer
+#  Hey, I'm Rafael Guiberteau — Junior blockchain engineer focused on Solidity, Foundry, and smart contract security.

 I'm a Software Engineer from Spain, specializing in **Blockchain**, **Smart Contracts**, and **Web3 Security**.
 My focus is on building real, production-grade blockchain systems — from Solidity smart contracts with Foundry to enterprise networks on Hyperledger Fabric.